 Formerly known as Emerald City Opera, Opera Steamboat was founded in 2002 and has been contributing to the Yampa Valley’s colorful musical history ever since.
 Not only do its shows feature talented performers who’d easily hold their own in a big city, but Opera Steamboat also organizes musical education for community members.
 Its annual Summer Festival includes three different operas, and the organization is working toward putting together a year-round calendar.
 Best of all, catching an Opera Steamboat show is much more affordable than you might expect—most tickets are around $35.

-2. Strings in the Mountains Music Festival
+2. Strings Music Festival

-3. Chief Theater
+3. Piknik Theater

 4. Steamboat Springs Pro Rodeo Series